shudv/memotable/README.md

 ✅ Use it when:

-- Your data set is large enough that filtering/sorting frequently can cause visible frame drops (~10ms+). (typically heavy realtime dashboards OR fully-offline apps) **AND**
+- Your data set is large enough that filtering/sorting frequently can cause visible frame drops (~10ms+). (typically heavy realtime dashboards OR fully-offline apps with a lot of user data) **AND**
 - Reads outnumber writes by at least **2-3x**.

 ## When _not_ to use memotable